Launching a Podcast

 The term was first used in 2004 by journalist Ben Hammersley, who used the term to describe the emerging trend of distributing audio content over the Internet, and based it on the most popular audio player back then.

 But naturally, podcasts are not limited to iPods anymore.
-As you’ll shortly see, you can listen to them on a whole range of devices.
+You can listen to audio podcasts on a whole range of devices.
 Yet the term “podcast” stuck, and that’s what we use today when describing these amazing audio shows.

 Action